jackyzha0/jackyzha0.github.io/content/thoughts/interaction design.md

 ---
 title: "Beyond Touch"
 date: 2021-07-25T16:47:56-04:00
+tags:
+- sapling
 ---

 [Source](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/?utm_source=pocket_mylist)

 Tools address human needs by amplifying human capabilities.
 Great tools have parts that fit the problem as well as fit the person.

-We need new mediums for exchange of ideas and active construction of thoughts.
-Those with broken legs will use crutches.
-Shoes however, will enhance performance no matter what. too much telecommunications work will eventually lead us to building crutches rather than shoes.
+We need new mediums for exchange of ideas and active construction of thoughts ([crutch and shoe metaphor](thoughts/crutch%20and%20shoe%20metaphor.md)).
+Too much telecommunications work will eventually lead us to building crutches rather than shoes.
 Stop trying to remedy a perceived defect and instead focus on new functionality

 > Go ahead and pick up a book.
 Open it up to some page.
 Notice how you _know_ where you are in the book by the distribution of weight in each hand, and the thickness of the page stacks between your fingers.
 Turn a page, and notice how you would _know_ if you grabbed two pages together, by how they would slip apart when you rub them against each other.